 These fantastic keto air fryer recipes will help you make the most of your new appliance!

-The keto diet has gained quite a bit of popularity, and the air fryer makes it even easier to stick to the plan.
+After all, the keto diet has gained quite a bit of popularity.
+And the air fryer makes it even easier to stick to the plan.

 Being a high-fat, low-carb diet, keto can feel restrictive to some people.